newadays/Morphogenetic-Robot-Cameras/README.md

 # Morphogenetic-Robot-Cameras
 Simulated Morphogenetic bots on MATLAB©
 Copyright (c) 2015, 'Gbenga Awodokun All rights reserved.
+Currently re-writing all these codes in Java.
+If you prefer java, it would be available soon.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: